Wednesday, 16 December, 2009

-Las Posadas and Nativity Scene - Christmas Mexican Traditions in Barra de Navidad
+Las Posadas and Nativity Scene - Mexican Christmas Traditions

-Mexican Nativity Scene - Nativity Scene Exhibition Virreinato Museum in San Luis Potosi - Courtesy Casa Las Margaritas
+Mexican Nativity Scene - Nativity Scene Exhibition - Virreinato Museum in San Luis Potosi - Photo: Casa Las Margaritas

 Nativity Scene Exhibition Virreinato Museum in San Luis Potosi - Courtesy Casa Las Margaritas